googleapis/google-cloud-cpp/doc/cpp-style-guide.md

 Order includes from local to global to minimize implicit dependencies between headers.
-That is, start with the `.h` file that corresponds to the current `.cc` file (also do this for the corresonding unit test file), followed by other `.h` files from the same project, followed by includes from external projects, followed by C++ standard library headers, followed by C system headers.
+That is, start with the `.h` file that corresponds to the current `.cc` file (also do this for the corresponding unit test file), followed by other `.h` files from the same project, followed by includes from external projects, followed by C++ standard library headers, followed by C system headers.
 For example: